wtframework/sql/docs/create.md

 ```

 ## Unique keys
-Use the `unique` to add a unique key.
+Use the `unique` method to add a unique key.
 ```php
 $stmt->unique('c1');
 ```